 The 15% is spent on working on the delivery systems for products or delivering services (which is not a product management role).
-And because the goal of the business during the season is visibility and nurture, I spend 10% of my time doing collaboration – doing podcast or live events or guest posting.
+And because the goal of the business during this season is visibility and nurture, I spend 10% of my time doing collaborations - ie; doing podcasts, live events or guest posting.

 The 5% then is spent for customer feedback - just speaking with customers and looking for ways to create new products or improve the products I have.

-Lastly, 20% is for the “other” - just for running my business.
+Lastly, 20% is for “other” - just for running the business.